Effects of crystal field and momentum-based frustrated exchange interactions on multiorbital square skyrmion lattice: MODEL

 \section{MODEL}

 We consider a localized $4f$-electron system on a two-dimensional square lattice, with one magnetic Ce$^{3+}$ ion (having an outermost $f^1$ electron configuration) at each lattice site.
 Owing to the typically strong relativistic spin--orbit coupling compared with the crystal-field effects in lanthanoid compounds, the fourteenfold-degenerate $4f$ manifold splits into an eightfold-degenerate $\ket{7/2, J^z}$ multiplet and a sixfold-degenerate $\ket{5/2, J^z}$ multiplet~\cite{yosida1996theory}.
-The latter represents the energetically lower states; in the following, we consider their further splitting by introducing the tetragonal crystalline electric field.
+The latter, conventionally denoted as $^2F_{5/2}$, represents the energetically lower states; in the following, we consider their further splitting by introducing the tetragonal crystalline electric field.

 The crystal field can be expanded in terms of spherical harmonics, corresponding to the multipole expansion in classical electromagnetism~\cite{Griffiths_2023}.
 In the modern multipole description, the spin--orbital--charge degrees of freedom can be classified into four types of multipoles with rank $l$~\cite{hayami2024unified}: electric multipole $(\mathcal{P}, \mathcal{T}) = [(-1)^l, +1]$, magnetic multipole $(\mathcal{P}, \mathcal{T}) = [(-1)^{l+1}, -1]$, electric toroidal multipole $(\mathcal{P}, \mathcal{T}) = [(-1)^{l+1}, +1]$, and magnetic toroidal multipole $(\mathcal{P}, \mathcal{T}) = [(-1)^l, -1]$, which differ in their $\mathcal{P}$ and $\mathcal{T}$ symmetries.
 Here, $\pm 1$ denotes whether the corresponding symmetry is present ($+1$) or absent ($-1$), with $\mathcal{P}$ representing spatial inversion (parity) symmetry and $\mathcal{T}$ representing time-reversal symmetry.
 Due to the totally symmetric representation $A_{1g}$ of the $D_{\rm 4h}$ point group---a typical symmetry of tetragonal Ce-based compounds---only the rank-2 electric quadrupole and rank-4 electric hexadecapole are allowed among the electric multipoles~\cite{Kusunosedoi:10.1143/JPSJ.77.064710}.
-These electric multipoles contribute to the crystal-field Hamiltonian, which is written as
+These electric multipoles contribute to the crystal-field Hamiltonian $\hat{\mathcal{H}}_{\text{CEF}}$~\cite{stevens1952matrix,hutchings1964point}, and a detailed form of $\hat{\mathcal{H}}_{\text{CEF}}$ has been shown in Appendix~\ref{app:CEF}.

-where $B_{2}^{0}$, $B_{4}^{0}$, and $B_{4}^{4}$ are the crystal-field parameters. $O_{2}^{0}$ and ($O_{4}^{0}$, $O_{4}^{4}$) represent one rank-2 electric quadrupole and two rank-4 electric hexadecapoles, respectively.
-These multipoles $O_{k}^{q}$ are expressed as polynomials of the total angular-momentum operators, known as Stevens operators~\cite{stevens1952matrix,hutchings1964point}, defined by